An interview with Dave Stone, Wylam Brewery

 Dave explained: “It’s great to see so many independents and I think that’s why we are becoming more of a magnet for visitors – because you can get different offers.

 “The other thing that makes the city unique is that it’s all walkable.
 You can get more into a day because you’re not spending an hour going from one part of the city to the other.
-You can take it all in – whether it be Grainger Market, Sage Gateshead, BALTIC or anywhere else – there’s just so much happening.”
+You can take it all in – whether it be Grainger Market, The Glasshouse International Centre for Music, BALTIC or anywhere else – there’s just so much happening.”

 The content and photography in this editorial section were produced by North East Times.